 The Memorial operates within the Commonwealth Financial Framework as set out in the PGPA Act.
-Relying on 88 per cent of resources through government appropriation and the remaining 12 per cent generated from other sources, the Memorial operates in a constrained fiscal environment and cannot rely on government funding alone.
+Relying on 87 per cent of resources through government appropriation and the remaining 13 per cent generated from other sources, the Memorial operates in a constrained fiscal environment and cannot rely on government funding alone.
 The Memorial's infrastructure must be supported, including the Campbell Precinct and the Treloar Complex in Mitchell, which provides storage, conservation, and collections management spaces for the National Collection.

-From mid-2021 until July 2024, the Memorial has committed \$1.6 million to leasing office space in Dickson to house staff members previously based in the C.E.W.
-Bean Building, which has been rendered unsuitable during that time due to construction works.
-The Memorial will suffer a loss of \$10.6 million over the forthcoming financial year due to the impact of construction and unfunded depreciation of its asset base.
-These losses will continue over the forthcoming financial years.
+The Memorial is forecasting an operating loss of \$15 million over the next financial year due to the impact of construction and unfunded depreciation of its asset base.
+These losses will continue over forthcoming financial years.

 In 2018, the Development Project was separately allocated \$498.7 million by government, for works to be concluded by 30 June 2028.
-In March 2022, government provided a further \$50 million estimate variation to the development.
+In March 2022, government provided a further \$50 million estimate variation to the project.
 This adjustment recognises substantial market movement and supply chain issues, as well as the revealed state of the building, including asbestos and lead paint mitigation, and plumbing issues.